apollographql/apollo-server/docs/source/schemas/organization.md

 Sometimes production servers contain a typeDefs string of over a thousand lines, which makes it difficult to maintain a file containing the resolvers as well.
 For applications with multiple teams or product domains, this section describes an example application and methods for organizing types and resolvers to make a large instance more modular.
 The separation between types should follow real-world domains, for example movies vs books, rather than the backend organization.
 To facilitate this organization, common practice is to create a data model layer that enables resolvers across domains to request data from a common interface.
 A data layer further enables the different schema domains to share data, such as a user profile.

-Along with modularizing large schemas, GraphQL enables schemas to include documentation inline that is viewable in GraphiQL.
+Along with modularizing large schemas, GraphQL enables schemas to include documentation inline that is viewable in GraphQL Playground.

 ## Prerequisites